KaronLan/CSE-15L/lab-report-2-week-3.md

       Since it says increase index1 instead of index2, the condition of the while loop will always be met, and it becomes an infinite loop.
       Thus, it goes out of memory.

-2. In ArrayList, method reversedInPlace, the failure input is:
+2. In ArrayList, method reversedInPlace, the failure input is:<br/>
     ```
     @Test
   public void testReverseInPlace2(){